santosemax/CSDesignProject/UserDocs.md

 ### Wikipedia Results
 For the Wikipedia-related articles, the search engine will do its best to get the most relevant Wikipedia article.
 This is done using the wikipedia-api Python library ([Link](https://pypi.org/project/Wikipedia-API/)).
 It will display the main contents of the article: summary, image, and data at the top of the Wikipedia page; and, beneath this page are recommendations to other, relevant, Wikipedia pages just in case the search engine has not provided the correct page that the user was searching for.

+### Articles
+At the top of the page, articles will show after the first entry (which is the wikipedia result).

+### Films
+Below the articles section are films.
+You can navigate this by using the panel in the top left of the page.
+It includes the film cover, the IMDb link, and information on the film.

+### Albums
+This section (also navigable by the top left panel) brings you an album cover, year produced, and the artists who worked on the album.
+It is designed to bring you the five most likely albums for your query.
+These albums are connected to spotify.

+### Books
+The last section are results gathered from Google's open book database.
+The author, year published, and book cover are all shown here.